-1. If you are grilling your pizza directly on the grate, oil it up well.
+1) If you are grilling your pizza directly on the grate, oil it up well.
 This prevents the dough from sticking and will help create nice grill marks on the bottom of the crust.
-If using a grill pizza stone, no oil is necessary on the stone; however, brush your crust with olive oil.
+If using a pizza stone, it's not necessary to oil the stone; however, brush your crust with olive oil.
 To increase the smoky flavor, add a chunk of wood to the charcoal or grill to get some smoke infusing into your ingredients.

-3. When using a pizza stone for the grill, be sure you heat it for at least 15 minutes.
+3) When using a pizza stone on the grill, be sure you heat it for at least 15 minutes.
 You'll know it is hot enough when water sizzles and evaporates quickly on the surface.
 Using a pizza peel coated lightly with cornmeal will also make transferring the pizza from peel to stone a cinch.
-The peel also makes removing the pizza from the hot stone stress free.
+The peel also makes removing the pizza from the hot stone stress-free.
 You can pick one up for about twenty dollars.
-Larger varieties cost more but are so worth it!
+Larger varieties cost more, but are so worth it!

 1/3 cup roasted red peppers

 1 clove garlic

 Â¼ cup reduced-fat shredded mozzarella

 1 tablespoon sliced almonds

 Roll out the dough into a nice-sized circle or rectangle.
 Season the chicken breast with the curry powder and grill until done.
 Cube up and set aside.
 Meanwhile, in the food processor, combine ricotta through garlic and process until smooth.
 Stir in the fresh herbs, and use this as the sauce for your pizza.
 (You may have some leftover sauce, and that's OK.
 Just use it for a second pizza!)
 Top the pizza with the chicken, and add scallions through spices (in that order).
 Grill for about ten minutes, until the sauce and cheese bubble and the crust is crisp.
 Garnish with sprigs of fresh basil or cilantro, slice and serve!